Book more photography clients with this step-by-step framework.

 Explore the podcasts and blogs in the categories listed below.

 Are you not sure how to style your photography clients or frustrated when your clients disregard your styling guide and advice?
-Today on the Book More Clients Photography Podcast, I am walking you through my step-by-step process for how to style your clients that you can use at any level of your business.
+Today on the Book More Clients Photography Podcast, I am walking you through my step-by-step process for how to style your clients and create a photography style guide that you can use at any level of your business.

 In today’s episode on the Book More Clients Photography Podcast, I’m sharing my step-by-step process on how to style your photography clients no matter what level your business is at.

 Today’s episode is inspired by a conversation I had on a Voxer coaching session with one of my clients.
 They are also a student from The Blueprint Program.
 Voxer is a phone app that acts like a walkie talkie where you can send voice recordings back and forth.
 It’s a great way to do coaching if you lead a busy life.
 Or if you work full-time and want to ask questions throughout the cracks of your day.

 I do weekly Voxer coaching where we would work on your photography business one week at a time.
 Then you could buy as many weeks as you need or want.
 It’s good for accountability, back and forth advice and coaching.
 We get so much done in a week that I promise you, I am undercharging for this.
 If you’re interested in Voxer coaching with me, email us at brookejefferson.com.
 Morgan, my assistant, will send you all of the information over for that.

 Today, we’re diving into the topic of how to style your photography clients.
 I was so inspired by this conversation and felt like this was a really good topic.
 I see this question asked a lot.
 We’re diving into why styling your clients is important and how to do it at any level of your business.
 Whether you’re brand new with $0 to your name or you’re more established and ready to go.